OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Network Communication

 Most of the apps you might encounter connect to remote endpoints.
-Even before you perform any dynamic analysis (e.g. traffic capture and analysis), you can obtain some initial inputs or entry points by enumerating the domains to which the application is supposed to communicate with.
+Even before you perform any dynamic analysis (e.g. traffic capture and analysis), you can obtain some initial inputs or entry points by enumerating the domains to which the application is supposed to communicate to.

 Typically these domains will be present as strings within the binary of the application.
 One way to achieve this is by _grepping_ the domain names using regular expressions or by using automated tools such as [APKEnum](https://github.com/shivsahni/APKEnum "APKEnum: A Python Utility For APK Enumeration") or [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF").
 For this you can target the app binary directly or reverse engineering it and target the disassembled or decompiled code.
 The latter option has a clear advantage: it can provide you with **context**, as you'll be able to see in which context each domain is being used (e.g. class and method).